python/cpython/Doc/library/math.rst

    Return the least common multiple of the specified integer arguments.
    If all arguments are nonzero, then the returned value is the smallest positive integer that is a multiple of all arguments.
-If any of arguments is zero, then the returned value is ``0``.  ``lcm()`` without arguments returns ``1``.
+If any of the arguments is zero, then the returned value is ``0``.  ``lcm()`` without arguments returns ``1``.